Calling all campaigners

 Do you want to see change in your borough?
 For inspiration from case studies of boroughs making changes to their streets, visit Boroughs taking action.

-To seek change, here are some pointers on how to make the streets where you live and work healthier:
+Download media resources or read relevant research, and for tips on how to seek change, here are some pointers on how to make the streets where you live and work healthier:

 Review the Healthy Streets Scorecard information for your borough.
 The Scorecard contains the evidence you need to ask for change.

 Consider and define what you want to change.